robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Mine did the same thing," she said.
 "The way I fixed it was—"

-Her fingers gently pulled out a tightly-wound bit of thread around some fluff from of a recess in the side of the overlocker.
+Her fingers gently pulled out a tightly-wound bit of thread around some fluff from a recess.
 She held it up like evidence.

 "Should be right, now."